hilmi-yilmaz/malloc_failer/README.md

 # :smiling_imp: malloc_failer :smiling_imp:

 ### :warning: **This tool modifies your original files.
-Make sure you backup all your files before using this tool.
-This tool comes with the option to get your original file back like nothing changed.
-But if something goes wrong because of a bug, it is all your responsibility.**
+It saves copies of your files in a hidden directory.
+When your done using this tool, you can use the --reverse option to get your original file back.
+Because this tool is still being tested, make sure you make a backup of your files.**

 ## :boom: Description